Ed Wallace

-Wallace also writes a weekly column in the Fort Worth Star-Telegram and is a contributing writer for BusinessWeek online.
+Wallace also wrote a weekly column in the Fort Worth Star-Telegram and was a contributing writer for BusinessWeek online.

-The show has been given the Dallas Press Club's Katy Award for "Best Radio Documentary" and Wallace is a recipient of the 2001 Gerald Loeb Award for Radio from the Anderson School of Business at UCLA for outstanding business journalism.
+The show has been given the Dallas Press Club's Katy Award for "Best Radio Documentary" and Wallace was a recipient of the 2001 Gerald Loeb Award for Radio from the Anderson School of Business at UCLA for outstanding business journalism.

+Wallace died at his home in Fort Worth, on December 28, 2025, at the age of 72.